Macrometacorp/docs/docs/photoniq/functions/functions-cli.md

 ### `faas new [flags]`

 The `new` command initializes a new function project in a specified language or framework.
 The available options are JavaScript, Rust, and Next.js, with Rust as the default.
 This command generates a project directory pre-configured with example functions to help you get started.
-For detailed information on each language, see [Using Functions](./03-using-functions/index.md).

 ```bash
 faas new <function-name>